EasyApache 4 and the ea-php-cli Package

 file to determine which version of PHP to use.

-Set the system’s default PHP version and an individual domain’s PHP version in WHM’s MultiPHP Manager interface (WHM » Home » Software » MultiPHP Manager).
+You can set the system’s default PHP version and an individual domain’s PHP version in WHM’s MultiPHP Manager interface (WHM » Home » Software » MultiPHP Manager).
 You can also set the system’s default PHP version with the /usr/local/cpanel/bin/rebuild_phpconf

 script.
 For more information, read our PHP documentation.

-- If you configure a file or the system with an invalid package, the executable exits with an error message.
+file, your settings may not persist. - If you configure a file or the system with an invalid package, the executable exits with an error message.

 - If you configure the file or system with a package that does not contain the necessary binary, the executable displays a warning message and uses the system default version of PHP.